-focus groups conducted with under-represented groups (i.e. cultural centers) are conducted in a culturally competent way.
+focus groups conducted with under-represented groups (i.e., cultural centers) are conducted in a culturally competent way.
 The Advisory Board may also serve as an essential resource for helping researchers navigate such issues.

-When planning for focus groups, researchers at Rutgers University-New Brunswick relied on connections with campus entities that were established during the preparation and administration of the campus climate survey.
-For example, researchers chose to conduct a focus group with sexual violence survivors.
-In order to recruit students for as well as prepare for the survivors focus group, researchers consulted with the Director of the Office of Violence Prevention and Victim Assistance, who served as both an Advisory Board member and a collaborative partner throughout the campus climate survey.
-The Director also helped to recruit student sexual violence survivors in addition to helping researchers draft language to use during the survivor focus group regarding disclosure and support.
+When planning for focus groups, researchers at Rutgers University-New Brunswick relied on connections with campus entities established during the preparation and administration of the campus climate survey.
+For example, researchers conducted a focus group with sexual violence survivors.
+To recruit students and prepare for the survivors' focus group, researchers consulted with the Director of the Office of Violence Prevention and Victim Assistance, who served as an Advisory Board member and a collaborative partner throughout the campus climate survey.
+The Director also helped recruit student sexual violence survivors and assisted researchers in drafting language to use duringthe survivor focus group regarding disclosure and support.